Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Appendix II - Carrier thermalization

 As the temperature is reduced, the phonon population decreases, and so does the scattering probability from localized to delocalized states, which requires phonon absorption.
 This provides a possible bottleneck for thermalization.
-Properly describing this regime would require a detailed model of carrier-phonon scattering, which is well outside the scope of the present discussion.
+Properly describing this regime would require a detailed model of carrier-phonon scattering, including both optical and acoustic phonons, which is well outside the scope of the present discussion.
 Instead, we consider a naive toy model to extract some orders of magnitude.

 Let us consider a situation where localized states at an energy $E$ (below the mobility edge) are initially in a non-thermalized state, and evaluate how fast they may scatter with delocalized states through phonon absorption.
 At 77~K, the hole mobility in GaN is on the order of 1000 cm$^2$V$^{-1}$s$^{-1}$ \cite{Hamaguchi21}, corresponding to a phonon scattering time of about 1~ps for phonon emission.
 The absorption rate of a phonon of energy $E$ is suppressed by a factor $exp(-E/kT)$, assuming the phonon population itself has thermalized.
 Therefore, states located at an energy 50--60~meV below the mobility edge may still scatter towards delocalized states in $\sim$ 10 ns.
 This provides fast thermalization compared to the recombination time.
 Thus, a non-thermal distribution is not expected to endure for localized states at this energy, which is somewhat deep in the Urbach tail (1.5 decade below the mobility edge).